didemolcer/information-quality-assessment/README.md

 <b>data/</b>

-The original data is stored in the data/raw_data/ subdirectory.
+The original text of websites' data cannot be given for copyright.
+Therefore the description of all features is given in <code>documents/</code> and in the <code>code/</code> how they are generated is given.

 Any data that is produced using code is contained in data/processed_data/.

 Modeling results are saved in the data/results/ subdirectory

-<b>Comparison of high- and low-quality websites.pdf:</b> It contains manual inspection of websites.